MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-receipt-processor-component-in-powerapps.md

 - For PDF documents, only the first 200 pages are processed.

 >[!NOTE]
 > Different languages interpret **,** and **.** differently.
-When working with users from different geographies, you can specify the language of date and currency text using the [Value](/powerapps/maker/canvas-apps/functions/function-value), [DateValue](/powerapps/maker/canvas-apps/functions/function-datevalue-timevalue), and [TimeValue](/powerapps/maker/canvas-apps/functions/function-datevalue-timevalue) functions.
+When working with users from different geographies, you can specify the language of currency text using the [Value](/powerapps/maker/canvas-apps/functions/function-value) function.
+To interpret dates and times correctly, you can specify the language using the [DateValue](/powerapps/maker/canvas-apps/functions/function-datevalue-timevalue) and [TimeValue](/powerapps/maker/canvas-apps/functions/function-datevalue-timevalue) functions.

 ## Receipt properties
 |Property|Definition|